 Finance department management duties are often divided by function such as budget, revenue collection, claims processing, payroll, and financial reporting.
 Staff communicates with one another because all their work eventually rolls up to the city’s annual financial report and other routine and ad-hoc reports produced throughout the year.
 The finance director is involved in other activities and responsibilities such as:

 - Producing financial reports.
 When the finance department produces reports, they must be explained.
 The finance director makes sure that explanatory text, tables, charts, and footnotes will make sense to people without a financial background.

 - Overseeing compliance training.
-City employees who handle cash or have access to the financial information system are responsible for following these policies.
-The finance department trains these employees on relevant policy.
+City employees who handle cash or have access to the financial information system are responsible for following specific policies.
+The finance department trains employees on relevant policies.
 Finance department staff double-check figures to monitor for policy and process compliance.

 Like with city managers, assistant city managers, and other department heads, a finance director’s salary depends on the size of the city and the number of people under the director’s line of supervision.
 Because of their organization-wide authority, many cities pay their finance directors better than other department heads.

 Although city finance director salaries may vary widely between cities, as a frame of reference, the following salary range represents salaries paid to finance directors working in public and private industry:

 - Median Annual Salary: $111,185 ($53.45 /hour)